 - 3 cups (137g) miniature marshmallows

-PREP: preheat the oven to 350 degrees F. Grease a 9 x 13 pan with cooking spray and line with parchment paper (I don't recommend lining with foil).
+PREP: Preheat the oven to 350 degrees F. Grease a 9x13-inch pan with cooking spray and line with parchment paper (I don't recommend lining with foil).
 These bars are sticky so you do want the parchment paper.

-WET INGREDIENTS: in a large bowl, combine 12 tablespoons room temperature butter with the 1 cup white sugar and 1/2 cup light brown sugar in a medium sized bowl.
-Beat with hand mixers (or in a stand mixer) until light and creamy.
+WET INGREDIENTS: In a large bowl, combine 12 tablespoons room-temperature butter with the 1 cup white sugar and 1/2 cup light brown sugar in a medium sized bowl.
+Beat with hand mixer (or in a stand mixer) until light and creamy.
 Add in the egg, egg yolk, and 2 teaspoons vanilla.
-Beat until combined.
+Mix until combined.

-BAKE: press the cookie dough into the prepared 9 x 13 pan.
-Bake the bars for 22-26 minutes or until top is no longer glossy and edges are every so slightly browned.
+BAKE: Press the cookie dough into the prepared 9x13-inch pan.
+Bake the bars for 22-26 minutes or until the top is no longer glossy and edges are ever-so-slightly browned.
 Remove from the oven and immediately top with the miniature marshmallows.
 Return to the oven for 1 minute and 30 seconds.

-FINISHING: gently press the marshmallows down a little.
+FINISHING: Gently press the marshmallows down a little.
 Sprinkle the remaining 1/4 cup white chocolate chips evenly over the bars.
-Sprinkle the 3/4 cup M&Ms evenly over the bars.
-Sprinkle the sprinkles evenly over the bars.
+Sprinkle the 3/4 cup M&M's evenly over the bars.
+Scatter the sprinkles evenly over the bars.

-SERVE: Let cool completely (these bars take 1-3 hours to really set up) and then cut with a hot and very sharp knife (run the knife under hot water, dry, make a slice, repeat).
-Bars best enjoyed within 1-2 days; after that the marshmallows become unpleasant.
+SERVE: Let cool completely (these bars take 1-3 hours to really set up) and then cut with a hot, sharp knife (run the knife under hot water, dry, make a slice, repeat).
+Confetti Bars are best enjoyed within 1-2 days; after that the marshmallows become unpleasant.

-Note 1: Use 1 tablespoon nonpareil sprinkles and 2-3 tablespoons if using jimmies sprinkles
+Note 1: Use 1 tablespoon nonpareil sprinkles or 2-3 tablespoons jimmies sprinkles.